taw/etwng/luac/README.txt

+Just run build_luadec script to fetch, patch, and build luadec capable of dealing with ETW .luac

+There are problems in both luadec and in my quick hacks to make lua use single precision floats instead of doubles.
+Further work needed but it will do for now.

+Script targets OSX but it should be trivial to support other platforms.

+== Manual build ==

 If you want to decode more .luac files, here's what you do:

     * You need C compiler, clue about programming etc. This is not for everyone.